asyed9394/Employee_DataAnalysis/README.md

     So we did the analysis using the latest titles for the retiring employees.
 The retiring employess with most recent titles are available in [Retiring Employess with latest title](Data/unique_titles.csv)

-2.There are only 2 employess with title "Manager" and more than 60% of the employess have "senior" level titles.
+ 2. There are only 2 employess with title "Manager" and more than 60% of the employess have "senior" level titles.
 Only 29% of employess seems to have a junior level title.

     count	title	            %of Total
     29414	Senior Engineer	        33%